Amin-MAG/My-Notes/Python.md

 ## Itertools

-With this library, you can for instance calculate the production of two list or get all of subset combinations of a list.
+With this library, you can for instance calculate the product of two lists or get all subset combinations of a list.

 ```python
 import itertools